Meredith Kopit Levien: Career

-After university, she worked at The Advisory Board Company, a consulting firm founded by David G. Bradley and then for the digital agency i33/AppNet.
+After college, she worked at The Advisory Board Company, a consulting firm founded by David G. Bradley and then for the digital agency i33/AppNet.
 After Bradley bought Atlantic Media (publisher of The Atlantic), he recruited her in 2003 as an advertising director.
 In 2006, Levien became the first publisher of Atlantic Media's magazine 02138.

 In April 2008, she joined Forbes Media where she ran Forbes Life magazine.
 She focused on the digital side of the magazine which helped in stemming losses.
 In 2010, the CEO, Tim Forbes, appointed her group publisher.
 She implemented programmatic buying (where the purchase of advertisements is done through online media) and Brandvoice, which allows advertisers to create their own content under the Forbes logo.
 This new method of advertising, denominated as native advertising, has been criticized for blurring the line between editorial and advertising.
 In 2012, she was named chief revenue officer at Forbes Media.

 In July 2013, she was appointed head of advertising at The New York Times Company by CEO Mark Thompson to help to stem the decline in advertising revenues (which had declined from a peak of $1.3 billion in 2000 to $667 million in 2013).
 She refocused The New York Times toward digital content and sales, hiring 80 new employees with Internet skills and offered severance packages to 40 long-serving employees.
 She introduced native advertising under the name "Paid Posts" to increase advertising revenue; clients include Netflix, Chevron, Dell and MetLife.